aristoteleo/dynast-release/docs/pipeline_usage.rst

-	                        Conversions with (# conversions) / (# reads) greater than this threshold will be considered a SNP and ignored. (default: no SNP detection) --snp-csv CSV         CSV file of two columns: contig (i.e. chromosome) and genome position of known SNPs --barcodes BARCODES   Textfile containing filtered cell barcodes.
+	                        Conversions with (# conversions) / (# reads) greater than this threshold will be considered a SNP and ignored. (default: no SNP detection) --snp-csv CSV         CSV file of two columns: contig (i.e. chromosome) and genome position of known SNPs --barcodes TXT   Textfile containing filtered cell barcodes.
 Only these barcodes will be processed.
 	  --no-splicing, --transcriptome-only
 	                        Do not assign reads a splicing status (spliced, unspliced, ambiguous) and ignore reads that are not assigned to the transcriptome.